 - Battery on a police officer

 Battery on a police officer can lead to more severe penalties.
 Battery involves actually causing harm to another person.
-This generally results in higher fines and a longer period of incarceration.
+This charge generally results in higher fines and a longer period of incarceration.

 Legal Options to Handle Assault on a Police Officer Charges